 Information presented to the Committee's Economic Impacts TWG should assist in quantifying, identifying, and calculating costs that may be incurred by the state's largest incumbent utility should a competitive market be adopted.
-Mr. Kevin Geraghty, representing NV Energy, presented an overview of the utility's major assets, including generation assets and the utility's power purchase agreements (PPAs).
-Mr. Geraghty also discussed potential transition costs (establishing a POLR, creating a customer switching mechanism, and creating a new FERC-approved tariff for transmission operations), potential stranded costs, costs associated with maintaining public policy initiatives, and other costs associated with taxes and fees that NV Energy currently pays but may not pay in a restructured market (estimated at \$232.6 million).
-Testimony to the TWG also referenced the divestiture process in New Hampshire and recommended consulting New Hampshire's approach as one option for Nevada.
+Mr. Kevin Garaghty, representing NV Energy, presented an overview of the utility's major assets, including generation assets and the utility's power purchase agreements (PPAs).
+He also discussed potential transition costs (establishing provider of last resort, creating customer switching mechanism, and creating a new FERC-approved tariff for transmission operations), potential stranded costs, costs associated with maintaining public policy initiatives, and other costs associated with taxes and fees that NV Energy currently pays but may not pay in a restructured market (estimated at \$232.6 million).
+Testimony to the working group also referenced the divestiture process in New Hampshire and recommended consulting New Hampshire's approach as one option for Nevada.